A B.C. boy with autism eats nothing but Nature’s Path waffles. Now they’re discontinued

-Jenna Roman’s son Jerico eats two boxes of Nature’s Valley frozen maple cinnamon waffles every day — and nothing else.
+Jenna Roman’s son Jerico eats two boxes of Nature’s Path frozen maple cinnamon waffles every day — and nothing else.

 The nearly 10-year-old Surrey, B.C., boy has autism along with extreme oral aversion and complex eating challenges, making it difficult for him to stomach any other kind of food.
 So besides a smoothie discreetly packed with vegetables and vitamins, it’s 24 waffles a day, seven days a week.